wolfabj/amandajacobswolf/README.md

 Note: This project is based on https://github.com/mangamaui/eleventy-not-so-minimal-blog-starter.
-Below is the original readme of that project.
+Below the title is the original readme of that project.

+For VS Code, the [Better Nunjucks](https://marketplace.visualstudio.com/items?itemName=ginfuru.better-nunjucks) extension is helpful for this project.

 # Eleventy Not So Minimal Blog Starter